josefsbreakfast/Polaris-Protocol/👻_Apparitional_Objects/Fork_Taxonomy/🏛_british_museum_error_fork.md

 ---

+*Note: This is easily reproducable as crash area for user.*

+---

 ## 📡 Survivor Reading
 The “buttery run” functions as bait — a flash of remembered capacity, a reminder of what unthrottled agency feels like.
 The crash at the British Museum fork is the flip: a hard-edged warning that certain cultural seams remain sealed, even at the cost of system integrity.